waawal/cashkam-meta/api/docs/users.rst

 .. http:delete:: /user/(str:name)

+   :query name: The Username.
    :statuscode 403: User is not permitted to do that (for some reason...).
    :statuscode 401: Not logged in.
-   :statuscode 404: :js:data:`UserObject.name` not found.
+   :statuscode 404: :js:data:`User.name` not found.
    :statuscode 200: Success!